In photos: Crowds across Singapore witness rare 'ring of fire' solar eclipse on Boxing Day

 This Boxing Day eclipse has been described as a "once in a lifetime" event, as the next annular solar eclipse that can be seen in Singapore will only occur in 2063.

-Huge crowds could be seen gathered at the Marina Barrage, Boat Quay and Hong Lim Park to witness the rare eclipse.
+Huge crowds gathered at the Marina Barrage, Boat Quay and Hong Lim Park, among other places, to witness the rare eclipse.